-To fabricate ZnO nanoparticles, 8.76 gr of zinc acetate $(Zn(CH_3CO_2)2)$ and 3.19 gr of sodium hydroxide (NaOH) were separately dissolved in 20 mL of water, followed by incessant stirring at 35 °C for 20 minutes.
+To fabricate ZnO nanoparticles, 8.76 gr of zinc acetate $(Zn(CH_3CO_2)2)$ and 3.19 gr of sodium hydroxide (NaOH) were separately dissolved in 20 mL of water, followed by incessant stirring at 35°C for 20 minutes.
 Next, the prepared solutions were mixed and stirred for 2 hours until the formation of a milky solution.
-Afterward, the resulting solution was undergone to another 100minute stirring until the conversion of the solution into a gel-like substance.
+Afterwards, the resulting solution was subjected to another 100-minute stirring until the conversion of the solution into a gel-like substance.

-In a separate stage and to synthesis TiO2, 15 mL of titanium tetraisopropoxide (TTIP) was dissolved in 50 mL of ethanol and continuously stirred for 30 minutes.
-Then, 20 mL of deionized water was added into resulting solution and stirred until the formation of a white solution.
+In a separate stage, to synthesize TiO2, 15 mL of titanium tetraisopropoxide (TTIP) was dissolved in 50 mL of ethanol and continuously stirred for 30 minutes.
+Then, 20 mL of deionized water was added to the resulting solution and stirred until the formation of a white solution.

-Finally and for fabrication of nanohybrid $TiO_2$ -ZnO, the white solution obtained in the previous stage was mixed with the gel-like substance prepared in the first step and left at room temperature for 240 minutes.
-Afterward, the resulting mixture was centrifuged eight times (each centrifuge took 10 minutes and was performed at 10,000 rpm).
-Then, the product was dried in an oven at 150 °C for 10 hours.
-The dried product was placed in a furnace and calcinated at 700 °C for five durations of 1, 1.5, 2, 2.5, and 3 hours.
+Finally, for the fabrication of nanohybrid TiO2-ZnO, the white solution obtained in the previous stage was mixed with the gel-like substance prepared in the first step and left at room temperature for 240 minutes.
+Afterwards, the resulting mixture was centrifuged eight times (each centrifuge took 10 minutes and was performed at 10,000 rpm).
+Then, the product was dried in an oven at 150°C for 10 hours.
+The dried product was placed in a furnace and calcinated at 700°C for five durations of 1, 1.5, 2, 2.5, and 3 hours.